 The local secondary schools that the majority of Eythorne Elvington children go on to are:

 - Sandwich Technology School

 If you are thinking about applying for a grammar school then your child will only be considered if they have been assessed as suitable.
-The grammar schools listed below use the Kent Test as their assessment are Simon Langton Boys; Simon Langton Girls and Sir Roger Manwood’s.
+The grammar schools locally that use the Kent Test as their assessment are Simon Langton Boys; Simon Langton Girls and Sir Roger Manwood’s.

-- However, there are other relatively local grammar schools that set their own assessments.
+However, there are other relatively local grammar schools that set their own assessments.
 These are Dover Grammar School for Boys; Dover Grammar School for Girls; Harvey Grammar School in Folkestone and Folkestone Grammar School for Girls.

 If you wish for your child to be considered for one of these schools you will need to contact them directly.